ZeanQin/zeanqin.github.io/_posts/2019-11-15-git-commands.md

 git branch -m old-name new-name
 ```

-### Step 2: Delete the old-name remote branch and push the new-name local branch
+**Step 2**: Delete the old-name remote branch and push the new-name local branch

 ```bash
 git push origin :old-name new-name
 ```

-### Step 3: Reset the upstream branch for the new-name local branch
+**Step 3**: Reset the upstream branch for the new-name local branch

 Switch to the branch and then: